What are mutual funds?

 Build a diversified portfolio tailored to your financial goals with mutual funds that match your risk tolerance, asset allocation and timelines.

-Mutual funds offer investors the opportunity to group their money together and buy stocks, bonds and other investments "mutually” to invest in a common objective, such as generate current income or seek long-term growth.
-As a mutual fund investor, you don’t directly own the stock in the companies the fund purchases but share equally in the profits or losses of the fund’s total holdings – another reason they’re called “mutual funds.”
+As a mutual fund investor, you don’t directly own the stock in the companies the fund purchases.
+Instead, you share equally in the profits or losses of the fund’s total holdings — another reason they’re called “mutual funds.”

 Other key characteristics of mutual funds: